snoopoor/bupng/README.md

 # Example

 It is assumed you have a web server (Nginx etc.) to serve static content and redirect other requests to Bun backend.
-To use `BuPNG.saveFile()` Bun must have write access to your *public_html* directiry.
+To use `BuPNG.saveFile()` Bun must have write access to your *public_html* directory.
 ```
     location / {
         try_files           $uri @bun;